arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/datalogging-iot/content.md

 ## Sending Data Using the MKR WiFi 1010 Board

 Now, it is time to test our entire data logging application.
-For this, we will use an MKR WiFi 1010 board; this board will periodically send the value of a counter to the Grafana dashboard via the local MQTT broker deployed in the X8.
+We will use an MKR WiFi 1010 board; this board will periodically send the value of a counter to the Grafana dashboard via the local MQTT broker deployed in the X8.

 First, let's ensure we have the required drivers for the MKR WiFi 1010 installed.
 This can be done by navigating to **Tools > Board > Board Manager...**, here we need to look for the **Arduino SAMD boards (32-bits ARM Cortex M0+)** and install the latest available version.
 We need to install also the libraries that we are going to use to send data from the MKR WiFi 1010 board to the data logging application via MQTT.
 Go to **Tools > Manage libraries...**, search for **ArduinoMqttClient** and **WiFiNINA** and install the latest available version of both libraries.